Super Eagles star names one quality he has better than Saka, Yamal, and others

 - Chidera Ejuke claims his dribbling and speed set him apart from top talents like Saka, Yamal, and Vinicius Jr

-- The Super Eagles forward acknowledged only Kylian Mbappe as faster than himself
+- The Super Eagles forward acknowledged only Kylian Mbappe is faster than himself

 - Ejuke has been listed in Nigeria’s provisional 54-man list for the 2025 Africa Cup of Nations by Eric Chelle